 Over the decades “Lollipop” has been reissued and re-charted many times.
 Amy Winehouse said it was her favorite record.
 However, in a 2016 interview, Millie claimed she never received royalties from it.

 Fans were hopeful when, in 2006, Millie began work on a new record.
 As of 2018, she was still in the studio, hitting the notes with an evergreen reggae vibration.
-Unfortunately, that project is in limbo.
-She passed away in London on May 5th, felled by a stroke at 72.
+Sadly, she passed away in 2020, felled by a stroke at 72.
 She is survived by her daughter Jaelee Small, a London-based singer.

 Millie Small was little in stature but was said to have a humble heart and a giant sense of humor—traits tested by a music business with hard stories and sad outcomes.
 Yet we’re reminded that we all make choices and this one little woman chose to give the world volumes of joy.